tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/弹性集群管理/集群生命周期_intl_en.md

 ## Idle Cluster Status Description

-To make the most of idle cluster resources, we have launched the idle cluster repossession feature in EKS, which displays clusters without legacy Pods and Pod creation or deletion operations for seven consecutive days as "idle" clusters.
+To make the most of idle cluster resources, we have launched the idle cluster repossession feature in TKE Serverless, which displays clusters without legacy Pods and Pod creation or deletion operations for seven consecutive days as "idle" clusters.

 A cluster is considered idle if: